Disulfide: Structure

+Disulfides are usually symmetric but they can also be unsymmetric.
 Symmetrical disulfides are compounds of the formula RSSR.
-Most disulfides encountered in organo sulfur chemistry are symmetrical disulfides.
-Unsymmetrical disulfides (also called heterodisulfides) are compounds of the formula RSSR'.
-They are less common in organic chemistry, but most disulfides in nature are unsymmetrical.
+Most disulfides encountered in organosulfur chemistry are symmetrical disulfides.
+Unsymmetrical disulfides (also called heterodisulfides or mixed disulfides) are compounds of the formula RSSR'.
+Unsymmetrical disulfide are less common in organic chemistry, but many disulfides in nature are unsymmetrical.

+Cyclic disulfides

+Disulfides can be components of rings.
+Lipoic acid, a 1,2-dithiolane is a major example.
+Rings with more than one disulfide usually tend to polymerize.